shadowfacts/fervor/endpoints.md

 No parameters.

-If successful, the server will return respond with an HTTP 410 Gone response.
+If successful, the server will return respond with an HTTP 204 No Content response.

 ## Items
 ### `GET /api/v1/items`